KristofferC/PGFPlotsX.jl/README.md

 Features include:

-* Showing figures inline in Jupyter notebooks and Juno.
+* Showing figures inline in Jupyter notebooks, Juno and VSCode-julia.
 Both png- and svg-figures can be shown.
-* Exporting to tex, pdf, svg, or png.
+* Exporting to tex, pdf, svg, and png, file formats.
 * Customizing the preamble so that commands from latex packages can be used.
 * [Extra functionality](https://github.com/KristofferC/PGFPlotsXExamples/blob/master/examples/custom_types.ipynb) when different packages are loaded, for example *Colors*, *DataFrames*, *Contour* etc.